 Section 6: Powers and Duties of Vice President of Programming

-- The Vice President of Programming shall maintain lists of committee membership and
+- The Vice President of Programming shall maintain lists of committee membership.

-- The Vice President of Programming shall work with the Vice President of
+- The Vice President of Programming shall inform the Vice President of Communication of all events.

 Section 7: Powers and Duties of Vice President of Finance